Originally Posted: May 2022

 …

-Backing: My spiral rug method involved gluing the rope to a backing fabric, and for this purpose I chose a laminated vinyl upholstery material (commonly referred to as Naugahyde) from a fabric store.
-The outer surface is very slick but provides a surprisingly slip-resistant interface with smooth wood or tile floors.
+Backing Fabric: My spiral rug method involves gluing the rope to a backing fabric, and for this purpose I choose a laminated vinyl upholstery material (commonly referred to as Naugahyde) from a fabric store.
+The outer surface is very slick but provides a moderately slip-resistant interface with smooth wood or tile floors.
 The inner surface is fuzzy and provides a good bond with glue.
-If you intend to use the rug only on a carpeted floor, then any sturdy woven fabric, such as canvas or sailcloth, could be used instead.
+However, if you intend to use the rug only on a carpeted floor, then reverse the fabric so that the fuzzy side is exposed.
+Alternatively, you could use any sturdy woven fabric, such as canvas or sailcloth.

 Glue: There are numerous brands of adhesive that could be used to glue the rope onto the backing fabric.
 I prefer Loctite Power Grab All-Purpose or Heavy-Duty construction adhesive, which can be purchased from most hardware stores.
 It is applied with a caulking gun, and clean-up requires only soap and water (avoid adhesives that require strong solvents for clean-up).
-For each of my larger rugs, I ended up using approximately one-and-a-half to two full tubes of adhesive.
-The small rug needed only one tube.
+For my larger rugs, I end up using approximately one-and-a-half to two full tubes of adhesive.
+My smaller rugs have needed only one tube.

 …